-Most countries in the Americas have a European tongue as their most spoken language, but not original Paraguay.
-In this landlocked nation most people speak Guarani, a Native language.
+Most countries in the Americas have a European tongue as their most spoken language.
+But not original Paraguay.

 7. German: 7 million speakers

-Germans have migrated to the Americas massively and constantly for centuries, and the migration intensified during the World Wars.
+Germans have migrated to the Americas for centuries.
+And the migration intensified during the World Wars.

 Brazil was a favored spot for German immigrants.
-They started arriving in 1818, and no less than 25,000 Germans entered the country in each of the following decades.
-During the wars the number spiked up to 90,000.
+They started arriving in 1818.
+No less than 25,000 Germans entered the country in each of the following decades.
+During the wars, the number spiked up to 90,000.

-There are entire communities in southern Brazil made up mostly of Germans and their descendants.
-And in those cities German is an official language and the language used in schools.
+Entire communities in southern Brazil are made up of Germans and their descendants.
+In those cities, German is an official language and the language used in schools.

 Currently, about 5 million Brazilians have German as their first language.
-1.5 million of them speak standard German, 3 million speak Hunsrik -a German dialect mixed with a bit of Portuguese-, and almost 500,000 more speak other variations of German, like Pomeranian.
+1.5 million of them speak standard German.
+3 million more speak Hunsrik -a German dialect mixed with a bit of Portuguese.
+And almost 500,000 speak other variations of German, like Pomeranian.

-All in all, there about 7 million native German speakers in the Americas, making German the seventh most spoken language in the region.
+All in all, there about 7 million native German speakers in the Americas.
+That makes German the seventh most spoken language in the region.